 Most coffee shop meetings don’t require full-on business formal attire, but it’s important to take into account the whole picture, too.

 If you have an interview with a start-up company at a neighborhood coffee shop, for example, you can likely get away with a crisp top and dark-wash jeans.
-However, if you're interviewing for a management-level position and the interview's taking place at a fancy coffee shop a high-rise corporate building, then you will want to 'upsell' your look.
+However, if you're interviewing for a management-level position and the interview's taking place at a fancy coffee shop in a high-rise corporate building, then you will want to 'upsell' your look.

 When you’re invited to a lunch interview, research the restaurant online and see if you can find a dress code rating on sites like Yelp or OpenTable.